2025 Solar Incentives Guide for Midlothian, IL - Tax Credits & Rebates

 4. within the date range specified by a particular incentive.

 Specific incentives, including those given out by the Illinois government or by your county/municipality, might have additional qualifications.
-Speak with your local Midlothian solar installer to find out what incentives your project will qualify for.
+Talk to your local Midlothian solar installer to learn more about what incentives your project may qualify for.

-Solar energy is a renewable energy source — by switching where you get your energy, you help lessen the strain on our planet's resources.
-Solar panels can also reduce the CO2 emissions from your home by 450 pounds a year, or roughly 9,000 pounds in 20 years.
+Solar energy is renewable — by switching where you get your energy, you can help lessen the strain on our planet's resources.
+A solar system can also lower your home's CO2 emissions by 450 pounds annually, or roughly 9,000 pounds in 20 years.

 When does the federal solar tax credit end?

-The order that incentives will be applied in could vary depending on which incentives you receive but usually yes, you can claim multiple types of incentives for your solar project.
+The order your incentives will be applied in could vary depending on which incentives you receive but generally yes, you can claim multiple types of incentives for your solar project.
 Talk with your solar installer or a local tax professional to verify you are claiming all possible incentives and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.